 This is of course a huge market, with a seemingly endless array of options.
 In the picture, at the bottom left, is a Buck Model 350 Minibuck Tool.
 Weighing in at only a mere ounce, the 350 is so small that I can keep it a little wallet-type pouch with many other items in my back pocket.
 Long-since discontinued, it seems to regularly show up used on eBay.

 At the top left is a two-ounce SOG CrossGrip which unfortunately is also long-since discontinued, yet is notable for the impressive leverage of the pliers on such a small and light tool.
 In the middle is a two-ounce Leatherman Micra although the similar PS4 (not shown) would probably be more useful with both scissors and pliers.
 To the right is a Leatherman Skeletool weighing in at five-and-a-half ounces as pictured with a whopping dozen different drive bits.
 The knife and pliers have a very solid feel, and all aspects of the entire tool feel very well designed and produced.
 The only catch is that the weight savings derive in part from a non-standard bit holder, so you have to spring for the extra bit kit (which yes, includes a pozi #3).
-Brooks-Range produces a very similar full-service yet lightweight tool that works with standard bits, as Lou previously reviewed (but has been temporarily discontinued due to problems with manufacturing quality control).
+Brooks-Range has attempted to produce a very similar full-service yet lightweight tool that works with standard bits, as Lou previously reviewed (but has been discontinued due to problems with manufacturing quality control).

 What if your main concern is bit driving?
 I’ve found some interesting options for lightweight backcountry drivers.